What’s this about?

 Adjacent

-Rooms are adjacent if they are connected by a door or ladder.
+Rooms are adjacent if they are next to each other on the same level or connected by a ladder.

 When a Crew Member or Enemy moves, it moves into an adjacent room.